Building an Arduino Home Energy Monitoring System (SDG 7: Affordable and Clean Energy)

 6. verify polarity and wiring integrity before each test condition

-If results appear inconsistent, the problem may be related to wiring, unstable loads, sensor limits, or time-step assumptions in the energy calculation rather than an error in the basic monitoring concept.
+If results appear inconsistent, the problem may be related to wiring, unstable loads, sensor limits, calibration assumptions, or time-step assumptions in the energy calculation rather than an error in the basic monitoring concept.

 Suggested Performance Metrics